Converting a Sole Proprietorship to a Private Limited Company

 Licences/Permits

-New licenses/permits are not transferable in most cases, therefore need to be re-applied from the government authority issuing the licenses/ permits.
+New licenses/permits are not transferable in most cases, and therefore need to be re-applied by the government authority issuing the licenses/ permits.

 As a professional firm, Rikvin can advise you on all the above matters if you are uncertain as to what should be done.